Howard the Duck (film): Filming

 Principal photography began on November 11, 1985, and wrapped on March 27, 1986.
-Jeffrey Jones altered his voice for Jenning after the character's possession by the Dark Overlord, which he demonstrated when interviewed by Dallas-Fort Worth reporter Bobbie Wygant.
+Jeffrey Jones altered his voice for Dr. Walter Jenning after the character's possession by the Dark Overlord, which he demonstrated when interviewed by Dallas-Fort Worth reporter Bobbie Wygant.

 The ultralight sequence was difficult, requiring intense coordination and actors Robbins and Gale to actually fly the plane.
-The location scout was stumped for a location for the sequence; after she described what she was looking for, a telephone repairman working in her office in San Francisco suggested Petaluma, California, for the scene.
+The location scout was stumped for a location for the sequence; after she described what she was looking for, a telephone repairman working in her office in San Francisco suggested Petaluma, California for the scene.
 Because of the limited shooting time, a third unit was hired to speed up the process.
 The climax was shot in a naval installation in San Francisco, where conditions were cold throughout.
 The film cost an estimated US$30–36 million to produce.

 Special effects

-Howard was initially intended to be a fully computerized character but these attempts proved unsuccessful.
+Howard was initially intended to be a fully computerized character, but these attempts proved unsuccessful.
 The idea of fully puppeteering Howard was explored, but the filmmakers determined they would need an actor in a suit to portray him for much of the film.
 Lucasfilm built animatronic suits, costumes and puppets.
-Because of the limited preparation time, varied "ducks" created for the film would explode or lose feathers, and multiple ducks were built with the wrong proportions.
+Because of the limited preparation time, the varied "ducks" created for the film would explode or lose feathers, and multiple ducks were built with the wrong proportions.
 On the first day of shooting, the crew realized the poor quality when they found that the inside of the puppet's neck was visible when its mouth opened.
 Huyck repeatedly reshot scenes involving Howard as the animatronics were improved.
 Because multiple puppeteers were in charge of controlling different parts of the animatronic body, Huyck was unable to coordinate the shoot properly.
-The opening sequence where Howard's chair is propelled out of his apartment used wires that were later digitally erased by a computer.
-This was the first use of this technique, which soon became popular and was used in films such as Back to the Future Part II, Terminator 2: Judgment Day and The Matrix.
+The opening sequence, in which Howard's chair is propelled out of his apartment, used wires that were later digitally erased by a computer.
+This was the first use of this technique, which soon became popular and was used in films such as Back to the Future Part II (1989), Terminator 2: Judgment Day (1991) and The Matrix (1999).
 The effect of the feathers on Howard's head becoming erect during the love sequence took months to prepare.